NeoGeographyToolkit/StereoPipeline/docs/tools/convert_pinhole_model.rst

 types listed in :numref:`pinholemodels` or an optical bar model (:numref:`panoramic`) to any other pinhole model type.

-This can be convenient, for example, because the Brown-Conrady and Photometrix models provide a fast formula to undistort pixels, while the distortion operation is very slow, requiring a solver with multiple iterations using the undistortion formula at each step, which can make it time-consuming to run bundle adjustment and epipolar alignment during stereo.
+This can be convenient, for example, because for the Brown-Conrady and Photometrix models the distortion operation is iterative and slow, and by converting to a Tsai or Adjustable Tsai model this operation can be sped up.

-For other models, such as Tsai and Adjustable Tsai, the reverse is true, hence converting from the former to the latter models can be very convenient for performance reasons.

-This program can also be used to convert a pinhole or optical bar model to a pinhole model with RPC lens distortion, which is a model where distortion is expressed as a ratio of polynomials.
-The RPC lens distortion model has the advantage that both the forward and reverse distortion calculation are approximated using RPC, hence both of these operations are fast, which can provide a large speedup when running stereo and bundle adjustment.
+This program can also be used to convert a pinhole or optical bar model to a pinhole model with RPC lens distortion (:numref:`rpc_distortion`), which is a model where distortion is expressed as a ratio of polynomials.

 The degree of the RPC lens distortion can be specified via ``--rpc-degree``.
 A smaller value is suggested to start with, as